-Lackawanna College students may request a leave of absence from the College for up to two consecutive semesters or one year by completing a form available from the Student Affairs or Act 101 offices.
-Approval from an academic advisor and the Dean of Student Affairs is required.
+Lackawanna College students may request a leave of absence from the College for up to two consecutive semesters or one year by completing a form available from the Student Affairs office.
+Approval from an academic advisor and the Associate Vice President for Student Affairs is required.
 Students following this procedure are governed by the degree requirements that exist at the time of application for leave.